dev-dull/PyXIE/README.md

 Because the image is a transparent PNG a single pixel in size, it is unlikely to significantly interfere with the formatting of any website, but placing it at the bottom of a page should minimize any potential formatting issues.
 Specifying the width and height (like in the example or using CSS) should mitigate the likelihood of a broken image icon on your page should PyXIE go offline, or the `id` to be unregistered.

 ### View or collect stats
 Statistics are only viewable to individuals who have a valid API key, and can be accessed using the `/stats` endpoint.
+When successful, you should get valid JSON back as well as a status code of `200`.

 for example:
 ```bash